North Toronto Christian School: Technology

 There are three computer labs with Internet access in rooms C4, C6, and C8.
-All computers in the computer labs run on Windows 10 Home and have Microsoft Office 2007 and LibreOffice installed, along with tools for programming.
-There is no student Wi-Fi connectivity and students may use their cell phones only outside the school building or in the main office.
+All computers in the computer labs run on Windows 10 Home and have Microsoft Office 2007 and LibreOffice installed, along with tools for programming in Python and Java.
 There are no student libraries, however, the Toronto Public Library's Fairview branch is 1.5 km away.

 Daily schedule

 The school day at North Toronto Christian School begins at 9:00 a.m.
 The high school day ends at 3:30 p.m., whilst the elementary school day ends at 3:15 p.m.
 Uniforms are required.
 Chapel is usually held every other Wednesday after period one for the high school students, and after homeroom for the grade 7 to 9 students.
 Schedule days are numbered Day 1–4, with 6 periods of 50 minutes in length each day, as well as a 40-minute lunch break between period 3 and 4, 10-minute homeroom time (where announcements are read out and devotions are done) between period 2 and 3, and a 5-minute gap between other periods.
 Grades 11-12 also have spare periods; they may leave the school or work in the café area on the first floor during these periods.